 The other common airline-related reason for delays is to do with crew and staffing problems.
 We’ve won some significant cases in court to do with crew sickness, so delays caused by crew or staff illness are claimable.
 The only exception would be if the pilot had to divert the flight because of a medical emergency on board.

 Often a long delay can result in the aircraft crew going over their allotted hours and therefore being unable to staff the plane.
-This type of case would be eligible for flight delay compensation.
+This type of case would be eligible for flight compensation.